-If you are considering flying with your baby on your lap, take into account the risks before making that decision.
-You may find that it is not worth it.
+If you are thinking about flying with your baby on your lap, consider the risks when making that decision.
+You may find it is not worth it.

 The majority of airlines offer free airfare for domestic flights in the U.S. for babies that are under the age of two if they travel on the lap of an adult.
 Children traveling internationally without a seat are usually required to have a purchased ticket (at an infant fare plus taxes and fees).
 As tempting as it may be to save money by not purchasing a seat for your baby—there are some serious risk factors to consider.

 The airlines require passengers to be buckled in during takeoff, landing, or turbulence—and all luggage must be secured.
 The same should hold true for that precious baby sitting on your lap…but it does not.
 If you have ever been on a flight that encountered tremendous turbulence, then you know how rough it can get.
 It is usually unexpected and everyone scrambles to get secured—including the flight attendants.
 The only one that would not be secured—would be your baby.